na-na-hi/renget/archive/lmg_models.md

 	SuperCOT is a LoRA trained with the aim of making LLaMa follow prompts for Langchain better, by infusing chain-of-thought datasets, code explanations and instructions, snippets, logical deductions and Alpaca GPT-4 prompts.

-	Though designed to improve Langchain, it's quite versatile and works well for other tasks like creative writing and chatbots.
+	Though designed to improve Langchain, it's quite versatile and works very well for other tasks like creative writing and chatbots.
 The author also pruned a number of filters from the datasets.
 As of early May 2023, it's the most recommended model on /lmg/

 Model | Type | Download
 --- | --- | ---